genestack/user-tutorials/source/tutorials/DIE_test/index.rst

 Mapping RNA-seq reads onto reference genome
 *******************************************

-On the next step, we’ll use Spliced Mapping app to map RNA-seq reads onto the reference genome and discover transcript splice sites.
+On the next step, we will use Spliced Mapping app to map RNA-seq reads onto the reference genome and discover transcript splice sites.
 By default, the app will identify both known and novel alternative splicing variants, will align reads with no more than 2 mismatches and report